-Professor Jocelyne Cesari writes for the LSE Religion and Global Society interdisciplinary blog
+Professor Jocelyne Cesari writes for the Berkley Center for Religion, Peace, and World Affairs blog

 Today sees the publication of two volumes in the prestigious Oxford Handbook series featuring University of Birmingham academics, with a third following soon.

 A new book brings together original essays to celebrate the 100th birthday of the late philosopher, theologian, and anti-racism campaigner John Hick.

 The College of Arts & Law remains amongst the best performing research-intensive universities in the world, according to the 2023 QS World University Rankings.

 The volume of papers from the Twelfth Birmingham Colloquium, edited by four postgraduate students in ITSEE, has now appeared in print and open access.